rakshitmaggon/Webinar_on_cprog/README.md

     <img src="readme_img/ss2.png"  width="1000">
 </p>

-There are many great README templates available on GitHub, however, I didn't find one that really suit my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need.
+####  The webinar was conducted on 4th April 2020 on CodeChef-VIT's Facebook page at 10pm .</br>
+#### The session covered basics of C programming
+- Defination and Basic Layout </br>
+- Input & Output in C
+- Rules of Naming in C
+- Operators
+- Conditional  Statements
+- Iteration
+- Functions in C
+- Arrays and Strings

 ### Prerequisites
-None
+- None</br>
-Webinar covers Basic of C programming
+- Webinar covers Basic of C programming

 <!-- CONTRIBUTING -->
 ## Contributing
 Got better codes ?
-Feel free to add them .
+Feel free to add them . </br>
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project